test-spec-tech/bci-notes/ideas.md

 Based on the neuroscience foundations reviewed and the experimental designs proposed, memory types can be ranked by current feasibility for artificial creation:

 **1. Associative memory (most achievable).** Simple paired associations (A→B) require writing a Hebbian link between two existing representations.
-CA3 autoassociative dynamics can be exploited for partial-pattern writing.
+CA3 autoassociative dynamics can be exploited for partial-pattern writing (Watson et al., 2024).
 The MIMO framework already demonstrates that associative codes can be modeled and delivered electrically (Hampson et al., 2018).
 Experiments 1 and 2 directly target this level.

 **2. Semantic memory (achievable with multi-region approaches).** Semantic facts require writing both a hippocampal index and a cortical content representation.
 Schema-primed consolidation offers a shortcut when the content fits within an existing knowledge framework (Tse et al., 2007, 2011).
 Non-invasive approaches show promise: transcranial focused ultrasound targeting the ventromedial anterior temporal lobe has enhanced semantic task performance by modulating brain morphology, neurochemistry, and neural dynamics (Jung et al., 2026), and temporal interference stimulation has achieved focal hippocampal targeting non-invasively (Violante et al., 2023).
 Experiment 3 targets this level using invasive approaches for maximal precision.
 The key advance needed is reliable semantic pattern generation — extrapolating cortical representations from known-fact neighborhoods to novel facts.